smit5490/CustomerChurn/README.md

 `pip install -r requirements.txt`

+The Python version used was 3.8.1.
 All of the survival modeling was done using the [lifelines](https://lifelines.readthedocs.io/en/latest/) package.

 ### Motivation:
 There are two main challenges when running a subscription-based business, getting customers and retaining them.
 This